The Acropolis Museum

 Architecture

 Coming in at a total area of 25,000 sq. meters (269,098 sq. feet) and 14,000 sq. meters (150,695 sq. feet) of exhibition space, the Acropolis Museum offers visitors 10 times more than the old museum on the Hill of the Acropolis.
-It’s modern design and clean, dramatic lines emphasize the Ancient Greek’s devotions to mathematical and scientific innovation.
+Its modern design and clean, dramatic lines emphasize the Ancient Greek’s devotions to mathematical and scientific innovation.
+The meticulous attention to detail in their craft is emphasized by the fact that certain architectural refinements were implemented to make the temple appear more vast, grand, and perfect than it ever was.

 The minimalistic interior and panoramic windows allow the focus of the guest to either be centered inwardly on the ancient sculptures and artifacts lining the table and walls or outwardly on the view of the captivating Acropolis below and the Parthenon atop the sacred rock above.
 Though it was significantly damaged during the 1687 siege by the Venetians during the Morean War, the Parthenon still stands tall and is truly a sight to behold.
 Our favorite architectural detail, if we had to pick, would be the fascinating display of the ancient Athenian neighborhood of Makrygianni revealing over 3,000 years of ancient life.
-It’s 4,000 sq. meters (43,056 sq. feet) are visible through the Great Opening at the museum’s entrance and throughout the first floor, through the glass floor.
+Its 4,000 sq. meters (43,056 sq. feet) are visible through the Great Opening at the museum’s entrance and throughout the first floor, through the glass floor.
+Additionally, the giant Lego diorama representing various historical periods was a perfect educational display for all ages.
 The museum is built on pylons, strategically placed, to allow for minimal interference with the excavated remains and appears to be floating effortlessly.

 athena-nike-temple